 - Mechanism of action: Serotonin 5-HT2A receptor inverse agonist and antagonist.

 Deep Brain Stimulation (DBS)

 - Used to treat the motor symptoms of PD but has no effect on its non-motor symptoms.

 - Can be implanted into the contralateral side of major symptoms, or bilaterally.

 - Significant cognitive dysfunction is a contraindication to DBS.

 - Locations for DBS placement:

-- Ventral intermediate nucleus (VIN) of the thalamus: Improves tremor
+- Ventral intermediate nucleus (VIM) of the thalamus: Improves tremor

 - Globus pallidus interna (GPi) or subthalamic nucleus (STN) Improves tremor, bradykinesia, and rigidity.